plotly/plotly.py/doc/python/text-and-annotations.md

 fig.show()
 ```

 [scattergl](https://plotly.com/python/reference/scattergl) traces do not support all numeric font weights.
-Font weights up to 500 are mapped to the keyword font weight "normal", while weights above 500 are mapped to "bold".
+When you specify a numeric font weight on `scattergl`, weights up to 500 are mapped to the keyword font weight "normal", while weights above 500 are mapped to "bold".

 ## Text Case